 Mitigation Project Description release 5 to 10 head-started turtles per year over five years to help establish a population in the Papscanee Island Nature Preserve.
 Osprey Platform An osprey nesting platform will be erected at the Papscanee Island Nature Preserve.
 Interpretive Signage Weather resistant plaques to be installed presenting examples of individual species, Hudson River and floodplain habitat types, and other topics at the Papscanee Island Nature Preserve.
 The program includes up to 10 signs or maps to be installed over 5 years.
 Historic Dredge Fill Removal Removal of material from historically filled wetlands and secondary channels has the potential to significantly improve spawning, nursery, and refuge habitat for resident and migratory fish species.
 Removal of material to be scaled to fringe wetland construction, if permittable, and BASF remedial dredging backfill and cover needs.
-This activity will occur only if removal of fill material is cost-effective when compared to alternatives for obtaining fill for the fringe wetland construction and dredge remediation, the material has the proper geophysical and chemical properties, and NYSDEC deems the fill material as suitable for in-river beneficial re-use relative to contaminant residuals management.
-P Program Element 3: BASF Educational Classroom Educational Programming BASF to provide five years of educational funding for Hudson River interpretive programs, and other educational programs focused on the ecology, natural, and cultural resources of the Upper Hudson River Valley.
+If the removal of fill material is determined by BASF or NYSDEC to be impractical for this purpose relative to alternatives for obtaining fill material, or if the material does not have the proper geophysical and chemical properties for the intended in-river beneficial reuse of the material, BASF and the NYSDEC will mutually agree to replace one or more of the elements of the historic dredge fill removal project with a project that is scaled to the ecological service loss for which this element of the program was intended to compensate.
+Preferred replacement projects would restore the Hudson River's resources by re- creating or re-connecting habitat, and examples would include, but not be limited to, replacement or rehabilitation of fully or partially impassable culvert(s), and removal or modification of a barrier to fish passage.
+Program Element 3: BASF Educational Classroom Educational Programming BASF to provide five years of educational funding for Hudson River interpretive programs, and other educational programs focused on the ecology, natural, and cultural resources of the Upper Hudson River Valley.
 The programs will be based at the on-site nature center.
 An estimated 10 programs per year is envisioned.
 Turtle Head-Starting BASF, in coordination with NYSDEC, DFWMR, and other regional efforts, will lead a rare and endangered turtle re-introduction program designed to re-introduce rare turtles to an appropriate area.
 Goal is to use the BASF education center to head-start rare turtles, with a goal of releasing 5 to 10 head-started turtles per year over five years to help establish a population at the release site.